awsdocs/amazon-cloudfront-developer-guide/doc_source/logging_using_cloudtrail.md

 You can choose to have CloudTrail publish Amazon SNS notifications when new log files are delivered if you want to take quick action upon log file delivery\.
 For more information, see [Configuring Amazon SNS Notifications](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html) in the *AWS CloudTrail User Guide*\.

-You can also aggregate log files from multiple AWS regions and multiple AWS accounts into a single Amazon SNS bucket\.
+You can also aggregate log files from multiple AWS regions and multiple AWS accounts into a single Amazon S3 bucket\.
 For more information, see [Aggregating CloudTrail Log Files to a Single Amazon S3 Bucket](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/aggregating_logs_top_level.html) in the *AWS CloudTrail User Guide*\.

 ## Understanding CloudFront Log File Entries<a name="understanding_cloudfront_entries"></a>